 Silent Approach– The “Big One” rarely bites near the edge of the water.
 Getting close requires no shortage of stealth.
 The best fishing kayaks will get you out on the water without the noise of an outboard motor.

 Mobility– When you want to maneuver in close, you need a kayak.
 Kayaks do not have propellers that can snag in the weeds or be grounded.
 A kayak rides very high in the water and will allow you to get as close as you want to be without getting stuck in the mud.

 Fishing Posture – Kayaks allow you to fish comfortably.
 Sit on Top kayaks let you stand up and cast your line as well as sit down and gently troll the waters.
-Sit In Kayaks do not let you stand up to cast but do allow you to cast sitting down.
-With a kayak you can fish the way you want in the comfort of a cozy cockpit or standing up with the stability approaching dry land.
+Sit-In Kayaks do not let you stand up to cast but do allow you to cast sitting down.
+With a kayak, you can fish the way you want in the comfort of a cozy cockpit or standing up with the stability approaching dry land.

 Go Green – While a fishing kayak can have a mounted motor, generally you paddle where you want to go.
 This means you are not spilling gasoline and oil into the water.
 You are not increasing your carbon footprint.
-Not only can you catch fish, you can be confident that you are not poisoning the waters while doing so.
+Not only can you catch fish, but you can also be confident that you are not poisoning the waters while doing so.

 Types of Fishing Kayaks

 Fishing kayaks break down into several sub-categories based upon material and capacity.

 Sit on Top vs Sit-in – Do you like to fish sitting down or standing up?
 A Sit on Top (SOT) kayak is designed to let you get up and stand on the kayak to cast your line or walk around.
 A Sit-in Kayak (SIK) has the seat inside of a cockpit.
 A SIK is not intended for the pilot to stand-in.